Very easy and quick to make pumpkin pie spice mix recipe

 Plus, there is a general consensus that allspice tastes like a combination of cinnamon, nutmeg and clove, ingredients that are in this homemade spice blend!

-Benefits of pumpkin pie spice mix
+Is pumpkin pie spice mix healthy?

 - CINNAMON is a potent antioxidant that may fight infections, protect the brain and lower blood sugar levels.